gregoryschmidt/liri-node-app/README.md

    Followed by a song name, searches the Spotify API and displays details about the song.

    * `movie-this`
-   Followed by a movie name, data is retrieved from OMDB API and displays details about the movie.
+   Followed by a movie name, searches the OMDB API and displays details about the movie.

    * `do-what-it-says`
-   This will take the arguments in the file random.txt and displays the corresponsing information.
+   This will take the arguments in the file random.txt and display the corresponsing information.